EvilCheetah/reactjs-vehicle-equipment-icons/README.md

-# ReactJS Document Expiration Table
+# ReactJS Vehicle Equipment Icons

 This is the third visualization project.
 It was written to choose the best way to display/represent vehicle equipment, commercial drivers might have.
 There were 3 ways to display it: **abbreviations**, with hover explanation, **full description** and **icons**.
 In this project, I was focused on flexbox and grid layouts, their difference, styling, etc.